-In 2021, 3,082 spot lengths were obtained from commercial fish house sampling with a mean FL of 8.0 inches, and lengths ranging from 4.9 to 12.1 inches.
-Mean FL has been consistent since 2019 and relatively stable across the time series ranging from 6.7 to 8.9 inches.
-The number of spot lengths obtained from commercial fish house sampling has generally decreased since 1994 ranging from 2,241 to 15,614 (Table 3).
+In 2022, 2,587 spot lengths were obtained from commercial fish house sampling with a mean FL of 8.0 inches, and lengths ranging from 4.4 to 11.7 inches.
+Mean FL has been consistent since 2020 and relatively stable across the time series ranging from 6.7 to 8.9 inches.
+The number of spot lengths obtained from commercial fish house sampling has generally decreased since 2005 ranging from 2,242 in 2018 to 15,538 in 2005 (Table 3).
 Bait samples are included in minimum, maximum, and mean length calculations.

 Modal length generally increased from 1994 to the early 2000's (Figure 8).
 The range of lengths harvested narrowed in the late 2000s with little change since.
-Size trends in 2021 commercial samples indicate a dominance of 7.0- and 8.0-inch fish (Figure 7).
+Size composition in 2022 commercial samples indicate a dominance of spot from the 7.0- and 8.0-inch size classes (Figure 7).
 When compared to the recreational fishery, the commercial fishery harvested a narrower range of sizes.